 This creamy curried macaroni salad is an amalgamation of two of my favourite childhood salads.
-My mom’s macaroni salad and her curried rice salad.
+My mom’s pasta salad and her curried rice salad.
 Rice salads are an odd thing to me.
 I could never totally wrap my brain around them but my mom always made her curried rice salad for Christmas day and slowly but surely I fell in love with it.
-The flavours of my mom’s rice salad might seem odd to a lot of people but I promise, it just works.
+The flavors of my mom’s rice salad might seem odd to a lot of people but I promise, it just works.

 Afrikaans people have a special talent for working sweetened condensed milk into savoury foods.
 It’s very weird.
 But in this salad, it is genius.
 The condensed milk adds serious creaminess and just the right amount of sweetness to the curried salad dressing.
 (So no need to add honey or other sweeteners usually used in mayo-based dressings.)

 Another weird ingredient in this salad?
 Canned peaches.
 Again, Afrikaners have this way of adding fruit to everything.
 Something I usually don’t agree with, but again, here it just works.
 The peaches (feel free to use fresh if you want) compliment the aromatic dressing so well and the bell pepper, cucumber and celery add serious crunch.
 (If the thought of fruit in a macaroni salad gives you the heebie-jeebies, just leave it out or replace with orange bell pepper.)